 econcept supports companies, consumers and other organizations on their way to more sustainable, future-oriented ways of producing, consuming and thinking (Sustainable Development).
 Some highlights:

 We create sustainable products and services, advise design companies and conduct research projects.
-We disseminate the knowledge gained through education and training, publications, networks and workshops.
+We disseminate our knowledge through education and training, publications, networks and workshops.

 The team of econcept consists of a core group and a network of external experts.
-Depending on the project content, an adequate team of experts is assembled, which can solve the given tasks professionally.
-In research projects, we cooperate with other research organizations and corporate partners.
+Depending on the project goals, an adequate team of experts is assembled, which can solve the given tasks professionally.
+In research projects, we cooperate with other research organizations, corporate partners and NGOs, as well as governmental organizations.

-We have assembled an extensive Ecodesign toolbox that we use as needed.
+We have assembled an extensive Eco- and Sustainable Design toolbox that we use as appropriate.

 What is an environmentally friendly product?